TalaoDAO/marketplace/sites/all/modules/contrib/auditfiles/README.txt

  4) Both set to some positive integer grater than zero: Sometimes, setting "Maximum records" and batch loading all the records isn't enough, and a report may still time out or exhaust the available memory.
-If that is the case, entering a positive integer in this setting will limit the batch operation and provide a paging mechanism for accessing the other records.
+If that is the case, entering a positive integer in the "Batch size" setting will limit the batch operation and provide a paging mechanism for accessing the other records.
 To test if this will be helpful or not, set it to a lower number.
     If the report loads, then set it to a higher number to access more records per batch load operation.
 Since it is still using the Batch API, this number can be rather high, in an attempt to access as many records as possible.

 For all options above, paging can be enabled with the "Number of items per page" setting.